alexdphan/babyagi-chroma-agent/README.md

 # ⚠️ Warning<a name="continous-script-warning"></a>

 This script is designed to be run continuously as part of a task management system.
 Running the script continuously can result in high API usage, so please use it responsibly.
-Additionally, the script requires that the OpenAI API be set up correctly, so ensure that the APIs are configured before running the script.
+Additionally, the script requires that the OpenAI API and Serp be set up correctly, so ensure that the APIs are configured before running the script.

 # 🤝 Contribution